Free Shipping $50+ | Free Returns and Exchanges (Click Here for Details)

 The Short Answer: What’s the Difference?

-Full-grain leather, which includes the entire grain layer, is the highest-quality leather available.
-It is known for its durability and ability to develop a rich patina over time.
 Top-grain leather, while still high quality and far better than genuine leather, bonded leather, and faux leather, is thinner and has had its surface sanded to create a more uniform appearance.
-However, it doesn't age with a patina and is less durable than full-grain
+It doesn't age with a patina and to be as durable as full-grain leather it's important the leather is treated with the proper finish.

 Understanding Leather Quality